WalkerCodeRanger/dfaMinimizationComparison/dfaFormat.md

 ## Transitions

 The transitions sections consists of a number of transition lines equal to the number of transitions given in the header.
 Each line consists of three space separated integers.
-The first is the label for the state begin transitioned from (i.e. the head).
+The first is the label for the state being transitioned from (i.e. the head).
 The second is the label of the input to transition on.
-The third is the label of the state to transition to (i.e. the tail.
+The third is the label of the state to transition to (i.e. the tail).

 For example, a transition from state 1 to state 3 on input 2 would be: